tethysplatform/tethys/docs/tutorials/getting_started/advanced.rst

 0. Start From Intermediate Solution (Optional)
 ==============================================

-If you wish to use the solution as a starting point:
+If you wish to use the intermediate solution as a starting point:

 ::